realworldocaml/book/en/compiler-output-formats.md

 </note>

-### Compiling OCaml bytecode
+### Compiling and linking bytecode

-`ocamlc` compiles individual `ml` files into bytecode `cmo` files.
-These are linked together with the OCaml standard library to produce an executable program.
-The order in which `.cmo` arguments are presented on the command line defines the order in which compilation units are initialized at runtime (recall that OCaml has no single `main` function like C does).
+The `ocamlc` command compiles individual `ml` files into bytecode files that have a `cmo` extension.
+The compiled bytecode files are matched with the associated `cmi` interface which contains the type signature exported to other compilation units.

-A typical OCaml library consists of multiple modules and hence multiple `cmo` files.  `ocamlc` can combine these into a single `cma` bytecode archive by using the `-a` flag.
-The objects in the library are linked as regular `cmo` files in the order specified when the library file was built.
-However, if an object file within the library isn't referenced elsewhere in the program, it is not linked unless the `-linkall` flag forces it to be included.
+A typical OCaml library consists of multiple modules and hence multiple `cmo` files.
+The compiler can combine these into a single archive file by using the `-a` flag.
+Bytecode archives are denoted by a `cma` extension.

+The individual objects in the library are linked as regular `cmo` files in the order specified when the library file was built.
+If an object file within the library isn't referenced elsewhere in the program, then it isn't included in the final binary unless the `-linkall` flag forces its inclusion.
 This behaviour is analogous to how C handles object files and archives (`.o` and `.a` respectively).

+The bytecode files are then linked together with the OCaml standard library to produce an executable program.
+The order in which `.cmo` arguments are presented on the command line defines the order in which compilation units are initialized at runtime.
+Remember that OCaml has no single `main` function like C, so this link is order is more important than in C.

 ### Linking OCaml bytecode